-After all peat can absorb 10-20 times its weight in water and it lightens the soil which allows for good drainage.
+After all, peat can absorb 10 to 20 times its weight in water, and it lightens the soil, which allows for good drainage.
 Those things aside, it’s probably best loved for the beneficial bacteria and natural fungicide that battles disease including the dreaded damping-off that terrorized seedlings everywhere.

-Here’s the problem: peat use is being discouraged as it’s not considered an environmentally sound practice.
+Here’s the problem: Peat use is being discouraged, as it’s not considered an environmentally sound practice.
 The fact is that although peat moss is technically renewable, it takes about 1,000 years for one yard to be grown in a peat bog.
-When you look at it that way, peat is closer to a nonrenewable resource—at least in our lifetime (and our grandchildren’s lifetime me and so on).
+When you look at it that way, peat is closer to a nonrenewable resource—at least in our lifetime (and our grandchildren’s lifetime and so on).

 Many gardeners are choosing to use less peat and turning to other alternatives.
 One caveat: neither of these things has the disease-fight capabilities that peat moss has.
 However, using more of the following natural resources in your potting mix will allow you to use less peat.

-It’s worth mentioning that none of these soil additives (peat moss included) offers much nutritional value to plants.
-It always needs to be blended with another soil (or soil-type medium) or compost for nourishment.
+It’s worth mentioning that none of these soil additives (peat moss included) offer much nutritional value to plants.
+They always need to be blended with another soil (or soil-type medium) or compost for nourishment.

 Rice hulls are quite thin and nearly weightless.
-The offer lighter soil, good drainage, and good water absorption.
+They offer lighter soil, good drainage, and good water absorption.
 They’re cheaper than peat by far and an obvious renewable resource.
 What’s not to love?

 Coir (pronounced koy-er) is also referred to as coco-peat or coir-peat.
 It’s literally the hairy, outside layer of the husk on coconut shells.
 It’s my favorite.

-Some will argue that coir isn’t close to being “the perfect green alternative” when you factor in processing and shipping adds to pollution.
-And I will concede here.
-But in my book, since coconuts are grown and harvested for their meat anyway, coir is still more eco-friendly than its peat counterpart.
+Some will argue that coir isn’t close to being “the perfect green alternative” when you factor in processing and shipping, which adds to pollution.
+I will concede that.
+But in my book, since coconuts are grown and harvested for their meat anyway, coir is still more ecofriendly than its peat counterpart.